craigbrogle/mobileapp/docs/syncing/transitions-configuration.md

 Transitions configuration
 =========================

-Ever sync state object has several "state results" - the possible outcomes of the operation.
+Every sync state object has several "state results" - the possible outcomes of the operation.
 It is important that these states are instantiated just once and are never changed - we use reference equality to match state results.

 Every syncing state is just a simple function which may take some parameter (result of the previous state) an returns an observable of a transition.